NURS FPX 4035 Assessment 2 Root-Cause Analysis and Safety Improvement Plan

 Application of Evidence-Based Strategies

-Identify evidence-based best practice strategies to address the safety issue or sentinel event.
+Identify the best evidence-based practice strategies to address the safety issue or sentinel event.

 Explain how the strategies could be applied to the safety issues or sentinel events you have identified.